Maitreya-Bhatkhande/Maitreya-Bhatkhande/README.md

 - 👋 Hi, I’m @Maitreya-Bhatkhande
 - 👀 I’m interested in Making lives easy with technology Artificial-Intelligence, App-Development, C#, C++, Python, JAVA
 - 🌱 I’m currently learning in High School
-- 📫 How to reach me -- Contact me on maitreya.hello@gmail.com
+- 📫 How to reach me -- Mail me on maitreya.hello@gmail.com

 <!---
 Maitreya-Bhatkhande/Maitreya-Bhatkhande is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.